MDSLab/s4t-lightning-rod/docs/raspberrypi2.md

 touch /var/log/iotronic/lightning-rod.log
 ```

-#### Configure and start the Lightning-rod
+##### Configure and start the Lightning-rod
-(note that you need the NODE_ID that is the code returned by the IoTronic service after node registration):
+Note that you need the <NODE_ID> that is the code returned by the IoTronic service after node registration:

 ```
 cp /var/lib/iotronic/lightning-rod/settings.example.json /var/lib/iotronic/settings.json